Hungarians in Slovakia: Demographics

 According to the 1910 census conducted in Austria-Hungary, there were 884,309 ethnic Hungarians, constituting 30.2% of the population in what is now Slovakia and Carpatho-Ukraine.
 The Czechoslovak census of 1930 recorded 571,952 Hungarians.
 In the 2001 census, by contrast, the percentage of ethnic Hungarians in Slovakia was 9.7%, a decrease of two-thirds in percentage but not in absolute number, which remained roughly the same.

-Czechoslovak and Hungarian censuses are often used in political discussions, but they were not fully compliant and they did not measure the same data.
-According to the official Hungarian definition from 1900, a "mother tongue" was defined as a language "considered by a person as his own, the best spoken and mostly preferred".
-This definition did not match the real definition of mother tongue, introduced subjective factors dependent on environment and opened the way for various interpretations.
-Further, in the atmosphere of raising magyarization, a person could be at risk if he did not declare Hungarian to be his favorite for a census commissar.
 Between 1880 and 1910, the Hungarian population increased by 55.9%, while Slovak population increased by only 5.5% though Slovaks had a higher birth rate at the same time.
 The level of differences does not explain this process by emigration (higher among Slovaks) or by population moves and natural assimilation during industrialization.
 In 16 northern counties, the Hungarian population rose by 427,238, while the majority Slovak population rose only by 95,603.
 The number of "Hungarians who can speak Slovak" unusually increased in a time when Hungarians really had no motivation to learn it – by 103,445 in southern Slovakia in absolute numbers, by 100% in Pozsony, Nyitra, Komárom, Bars and Zemplén County and more than 3 times in Košice.
 After the creation of Czechoslovakia, people could declare their nationality more freely.